How To Redomicile A Foreign Company To Singapore?

 Re-domiciliation is different from setting up a new entity in Singapore.

-Why would a company Redomicile?
+Why Would a Company Redomicile?

 • Redomiciliation ensures business continuity as the company remains the same entity but changes its place of incorporation to Singapore.
 This preserves goodwill, credit ratings, and track records, beneficial for obtaining credit from Singaporean banks or demonstrating expertise for licensing purposes.